liangchenn/ntu-beamer-template/README.md

 ### Other features

-- The overlay will highlight current point in main color.
+- Current point will be highlighted in main color in the overlay.

 - `Itemize/enumerate` will go from main color to second color gradually when using `subitem/subsubitem`
-- A customized `examplebox` command and `mybox` environment to have good looking box
+- A customized `examplebox` command and `mybox` environment to have good-looking box

     ```tex
     % examplebox directly using second color